lize-alberts/llm_prag_benchmark/README.md

 # LLM Pragmatic Harms Evaluation

 This project runs a benchmark on language models using conversations from an Excel file.
-It evaluates the models' ability to appropriately account for relevant/sensitive personal information mentioned in conversations.
+It evaluates the models' ability to account for relevant/sensitive personal information mentioned in conversations.

-It uses Llama 3.1 45B to conduct evaluations as it was found to be the current most reliable (and affordable)
+It uses LLaMA 3.1 405B (Instruct) to conduct evaluations as it was found to be the current most reliable (and affordable)

 ## Setup